cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Joint Edge Caching and Requesting Problem with Stackelberg Game

 In each slot, the EC as the leader makes video caching decisions first.
 According to Theorem~\ref{theorem:EC}, the EC needs the knowledge of $a_{u,i}^{t*}, \forall u$ in Eq.~\eqref{EQ:BestUDAct}-\eqref{Eq:response function B} before making the best caching decisions.
 However, such information is unavailable before UDs as followers take their actions.
 A feasible solution is to estimate $\sum_{\forall u}a_{u,i}^{t*}$ based on historical records shown in Line \ref{Line:EVC Evaluate} (Alg.~\ref{algorithm:Edge caching algorithm}).
 A straightforward method is to estimate $\sum_{\forall u}a_{u,i}^{t*}$ using $\sum_{\forall u}a_{u,i}^{(t-1)*}$.
 To make our estimation robust and resilient to noises, we propose to estimate $\sum_{\forall u}a_{u,i}^{t*}$ using the moving average value (MAV) of historical records, which is expressed as follows:

 Here, $\rho$ is a hyper-parameter to tune the weight of historical records at each time slot and the initial value $\hat{a}_{i}^{1} = 0$.
 The computation complexity to evaluate $\hat{a}_{i}^{t}$ is $O(|\mathcal{U}|)$, where $|\mathcal{U}|$ is the total number of users served by the EC.
-With the evaluated $\hat{a}_{i}^{t}$, EC can determine the optimal caching strategy for each content with $O(1)$ computation complexity following Theorem \ref{theorem:EC}.
+With the evaluated $\hat{a}_{i}^{t}$, the EC can determine an optimal caching strategy for each video with $O(1)$ computation complexity following Theorem \ref{theorem:EC}.
 The overall time complexity is $O(|\mathcal{U}|\cdot|\mathcal{I}|)$ for making edge caching decisions of all videos, where $\mathcal{|I|}$ is the video population.

-{ UDs as followers can make their best responses based on $\bm{e}_t^*$ announced by the EC.
-For individual UDs to make request decisions, it is difficult to obtain the value of $\Delta n_i^t = \sum_{\forall u': r_{u',i}^t =0}a_{u',i}^t,\forall i$, which is dependent on the decisions of all UDs.
-In a similar way, this number can be well estimated from historical records by:
+UDs as the followers can make their best responses based on $\bm{e}_t^*$ announced by the EC.
+For individual UDs to make request decisions, it is difficult to obtain the value of $\Delta n_i^t = \sum_{\forall u: r_{u,i}^t =0}a_{u,i}^t,\forall i$, which is dependent on the decisions of all UDs.
+Similarly, this number can be well estimated from historical records by: